This post contains affiliate links.

 - Flour: Add remaining butter, stirring until melted.
 Sprinkle in flour and stir to evenly coat everything.

-- Soupify: Stir in remaining 4 cups of warm broth, mushrooms, bay leaves, and poultry seasoning.
+- Soupify: Stir in the remaining 4 cups of warm broth, mushrooms, bay leaves, and poultry seasoning.
 Cover and bring to a gentle simmer for 10 minutes.

 - Assemble: Stir cooked rice and coconut milk into the pot of broth.
 Taste and season with salt as needed.
 Serve hot with crusty bread!